-My boys tend to be sloppy in terms of personal hygiene (constant reminders to wash hands, digging of nose, touching everything and anything), hence the climate of fear and education in school has helped inform and instruct the children in many ways.
+My boys tend to be sloppy in terms of personal hygiene (constant reminders to wash hands, digging of the nose, touching everything and anything), hence the climate of fear and education in school has helped inform and instruct the children in many ways.
 I’m thankful for the schools’ effort in imparting knowledge.
 We watched some of the videos and talked about the infocomics.

-To see if information was clarified, we did a “before” mindmap on the understanding of Novel Coronavirus and “after” mindmap.
+To see if the information was clarified, we did a “before” mindmap on the understanding of Novel Coronavirus and “after” mindmap.
 Not only did my kids express less fear after information was clarified, they had a much better understanding of viruses and the importance of a good hand-washing routine.

 Hooray to these resources!
 We really applaud the effort for all the illustrators and writers in educating the public through their creativity.

 Do use this list of resources in educating your family members and debunk the myths surrounding the Coronavirus.

 Videos on Viruses, Evaluating News Sources and Hand Washing

 Coronavirus Facts for Kids by Hey!
 Guess What

 Release your creative energy with these art supplies!